ice-exe/LuniTack/README.md

 ---

 ## ⚠️ Disclaimer
-LunTack is intended for **educational and authorized testing purposes only**.
+LuniTack is intended for **educational and authorized testing purposes only**.
 Unauthorized use of this tool is illegal and unethical.
 The creators are not responsible for any misuse.
 Use with caution and responsibility!

 ---